adityarsuryavamshi/inky/README.md

 * Added the ability to set the favicon to an emoji using site params `faviconemoji`  which takes precedence over the `favicon` param
 * Added the ability to set the avator to an emoji using site params `avataremoji` which takes precedence over the `avatar` image
 * Fixed tag cloud font size to be weigthed based on the total number of posts in a particular tag
-* Added Fathom Analytics which can be enabled by setting `fathomSiteId` in the site params, custom domains are also supported which can be set using `fathomCustomDomain` site param
+* Added Fathom Analytics which can be enabled by setting `fathomSiteId` in the site params
 * Support for linking to specific sections in the article using fragement.
 [Thanks to [hugo-onyx-theme](https://github.com/kaushalmodi/hugo-onyx-theme) from where the code for generating the fragment URL was picked up]